dart-lang/test/pkgs/test/README.md

 open ./coverage/report/index.html
 ```

+* *LCOV is a GNU tool which provides information about what parts of a program are
+  actually executed (i.e. "covered") while running a particular test case.*
+* The binary `genhtml` is one of the LCOV tools.
+* See the LCOV project for more: https://github.com/linux-test-project/lcov
+* See the Homebrew LCOV formula: https://formulae.brew.sh/formula/lcov

 ### Restricting Tests to Certain Platforms

 Some test files only make sense to run on particular platforms.
 They may use